Interactions-Nexus/Nexus-Wiki/guides/mobile-wallet/receive.md

 ## Receive
-To receive NXS or tokens, on the `Overview` page where all the accounts are listed, click on the `Receive` for the particular account.
+To receive NXS or tokens, on the `Overview` page where all the accounts are listed, tap on the `Receive` for the particular account.

 ![mobile-wallet-overview-trust.jpeg](/mobile-wallet-overview-trust.jpeg) <p align=center>*The mobile wallet overview page*</p>